npms-io/npms-analyzer/docs/architecture.md

 ## Store & indexing

-Both the analysis and scoring is stored is CouchDB and indexed in Elasticsearch.
+Both the analysis and scoring is stored in CouchDB and indexed in Elasticsearch.
 If the scoring algorithm changes in some way, we can iterate over the stored documents in CouchDB and re-run the scoring for all the entries without having to re-analyze all the modules which takes some time.